Candlelight vigil

-A candlelight vigil or candlelit vigil is an outdoor assembly of people carrying candles, held after sunset in order to show support for a specific cause.
-Such events are typically held either to protest the suffering of some marginalized group of people, or in memory of the dead.
-In the latter case, the event is often called a candlelight memorial.
-A large candlelight vigil will usually have invited speakers with a public address system and may be covered by local or national media.
+A candlelight vigil or candlelit vigil or candlelight service is an assembly of people carrying candles, held after sunset in order to pray, show support for a specific cause, or remember the dead, in which case, the event is often called a candlelight memorial.
+Such events may be held to protest the suffering of some marginalized group of people.
+A large candlelight vigil may have invited speakers with a public address system and may be covered by local or national media.
 Speakers give their speech at the beginning of the vigil to explain why they are holding a vigil and what it represents.
-Vigils may also have a religious or spiritual purpose.
-On Christmas Eve many churches hold a candlelight vigil.
+Vigils with a religious purpose often contain prayer and fasting.
+On Christmas Eve and Easter Eve, many churches hold a candlelight vigil service.

 Candlelight vigils are seen as a nonviolent way to raise awareness of a cause and to motivate change, as well as uniting and supporting those attending the vigil.